 The EU and the UN have a successful track record of close cooperation in countries around the world.
 On its part, the European Commission’s Service for Foreign Policy Instruments currently funds well above 40 UN-implemented projects through the Instrument contributing to Stability and Peace (IcSP) and the Partnership Instrument and cooperates with the UN in many other fields.
 This includes support to UN missions through parallel civilian Common Foreign and Security Policy (CFSP) operations and the 2018 chairmanship of the UN-mandated Kimberley Process.
 In addition, under the European Commission’s Gender Action Plan the Service for Foreign Policy Instruments contributes to including gender equality in all its actions in line with the UN-sponsored Sustainable Development Goals (SDGs).

 In a statement on UN Day, the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the European Commission (HR/VP), Federica Mogherini said: “Investing in our partnership with the United Nations is natural as we share the same fundamental values and goals.
 Together, we join forces in our work around the world and in Europe, for sustainable development, peace and security, and humanely and respectfully managed migration.
 And together we fight for education for all, gender equality and human rights.”

-An overview of all IcSP and Partnership Instrument projects implemented by UN agencies is available on the IcSP map and the Visibility map of the Partnership Instrument.
+An overview of all IcSP and Partnership Instrument projects implemented by UN agencies is available on the and the of the Partnership Instrument.
 Two flagship projects with UN Women to advance the economic empowerment of women and EU support to the UN-led Syrian Peace Process provide evidence to the excellent EU-UN partnership.